Microsoft Employees Launch No Azure for Apartheid Campaign

 • Amazon and Google’s collaboration with Israeli apartheid is part of a larger pattern of Big Tech fueling state violence across the globe.
 Tech companies like Amazon and Google are the new war profiteers and have dismal human rights records.
 Amazon helps power ICE’s deportation-detention machine, and partners with over 2,000 U.S. police departments to surveil and criminalize Black and brown communities through its doorbell camera Ring.
 Meanwhile, Google sold artificial intelligence to the Department of Defense to make its drone strikes deadlier and, despite ending this contract after public and worker pressure, Google still holds ties with the Pentagon.

 • Both companies claim to uphold human rights commitments.
 Amazon released Global Human Rights Principles, promising to “embed respect for human rights throughout our business.”
 Similarly, Google states that companies "can make money without doing evil.”
-Instead of living those values, Google and Amazon are putting profit ahead of people by powering the Israeli government’s violence against Palestinians.
+Instead of living those values, Google and Amazon are putting profit ahead of people by powering the Israeli government’s violence against Palestinians. - Technology can bring people together—but when these tools are used to harm communities, they make the world less safe for us all.
+That’s why workers at Google and Amazon are urging their employers to walk their talk on human rights.

 • Our communities have risen up against Big Tech before—and won.
 In 2020, Microsoft pulled all funding from Israeli facial recognition firm AnyVision after sustained pushback from ordinary people.
 This year, people across the globe campaigned as a unified #FacebookWeNeedToTalk coalition, calling on Facebook to ensure its policies don’t censor Palestinians and Palestinian human rights advocates.
 Together, we can build a better world where all people, including Palestinians, live with safety and freedom.